matvign/batchrenamer/docs/documentation.md

 glob.iglob()
 * simplest with the most support
 * treats hidden files as special
-* supports recursion, not that it should ever be used
+* supports recursion, not that it should be used

 pathlib
-* full blown directory management
+* full directory management
-* supports many os
 * has its own implementation of glob
 * hashable
 * complex

-At the moment we're using glob. pathlib is an option if we want less imports or want os compatability.
+At the moment we're using glob. pathlib is an option if we want less imports.

 # 1.3 File renaming filters